9511 Lake Shore Boulevard "Katewood"

-Albert and Katherine Holden acquired the property on June 7, 1899.
-The property was located east of the home of Albert’s father extending to Louis Avenue with Lake Erie to the north and Salisbury Avenue to the south.
+Albert and Katherine Holden acquired the property east of the home of Albert's father, Liberty Holden, on June 7, 1899.
+The property extended to Louis Avenue with Lake Erie to the north and Salisbury Avenue to the south.
 Construction of an 8,600 square-foot Shingle-style summer cottage designed by Alfred Hoyt Granger began shortly thereafter.

-Albert, Katherine, and their young daughters happily moved in, far from the soot and commercialism that had begun to drift over the great homes of Euclid Avenue.
-It was definitely a Victorian country house, all shingles stained dark green.
+Albert, Katherine, and their young daughters happily moved in, far from the soot and commercialism that had begun to drift over the grand homes of Euclid Avenue.
+It was a Victorian country house, with all shingles stained dark green.
 The elegant interior contrasted with the “cottage” understatement.
 Three fireplaces were located in the hall, living room, and dining room downstairs.
-Three more fireplaces were in the six bedrooms on the second floor, and two more on the third floor, all in addition to two coal-fired furnaces.
+Three additional fireplaces were in the six bedrooms on the second floor, and two more on the third floor, all in addition to two coal-fired furnaces.

 A house staff of seven used all the latest developments for housekeeping – a slide-in gas clothes dryer, and a walk-in cold room with ice delivery every other day.

-Sometime in the forties when the library was remodeled, murals were painted over the French doors with scenes of the property.
+Sometime in the forties during the remodeling of the library, the murals were painted over the French doors with scenes of the property.
 The house was also reputed to have a ghost.
-Several people took it as a matter of fact.
+Several people took it as a fact.

 A mysterious feature of the house was a secret closet.
-Many homes built in the period had them because there were no banks or safe deposit boxes one could run to.
+Many homes built in the period had them because there were no banks or safe deposit boxes one could use.

 The Katewood garage and greenhouse were located at 9307 Lake Shore Boulevard.